Stadion Grbavica: 2016–2020: Extensive renovations and expansion

 The east stand was rebuilt (an all seated stand replacing the entire East standing section) with works finishing in early April 2017.
-The capacity of east stands is 4650 seats.
+The capacity of the east stand is 4,650 seats.
 The East stand was funded entirely by club supporters and local businesses.
 United States midfielder Mix Diskerud donated funds to the project by buying 50 seats for the North stand as well as two ten year passes for East stand.
-Former club managers and players the likes of Amar Osim, Edin Džeko, Ibrahim Šehić and Semir Štilić among others, also donated.
+Former club managers and players like Amar Osim, Edin Džeko, Ibrahim Šehić and Semir Štilić among others, also donated.
 Regional clubs also supported the project, with donations coming from Dinamo Zagreb.

 On 1 April 2017, Željezničar played host to Sloboda Tuzla during the Championship round of the 2016–17 Premier League season and on the day the newly built Eastern Stand opened to public.

 In May 2018, a new pitch with a drainage system was completed.
 The new pitch was replaced in July 2018.

 In December 2019, the construction of the new roof on the eastern stand of the stadium begun.
 In March 2020, the construction was finished, with Željezničar playing its first game with the new roof against Tuzla City on 8 March 2020.

-2025–present: Renovation and expansion of the southern stand
+2025–present: Expansion of the southern stand

-In July 2025, the renovation and expansion of the southern stand started.
+In July 2025, the expansion of the southern stand started.